microsoft/pai/docs/user/training.md

     Like the hello-world job, user needs to construct command(s) to get code, data and trigger executing.

-### Exchange data
+### Transfer files

-The data here doesn't only mean *dataset* of machine learning, also includes all files and information, like code, scripts, trained model, and so on.
-Most model training and other kinds of jobs need to exchange data between docker container and outside.
+Most model training and other kinds of jobs need to transfer files between docker container and outside on OpenPAI.
+The files include dataset, code, scripts, trained model, and so on.

-OpenPAI creates a clean docker container.
-Some data can be built into docker image directly if it's changed rarely.
+OpenPAI creates a clean docker container each running.
+Some files can be built into docker image directly if they are changed rarely.

-If it needs to exchange data on runtime, the command, which passes to docker in job configuration, needs to initiate the data exchange progress.
-For example, use `git`, `wget`, `scp`, `sftp` or other commands to copy data in and out.
-If some command is not built in docker, it can be installed in the command by `apt install` or `python -m pip install`.
+If it needs to transfer files at runtime, the command field, which passes to docker in job configuration, is used to initiate the files transferring progress.
+For example, use `git`, `wget`, `scp`, `sftp`, other commands, code or scripts to copy files in and out.
+If some commands are not built in docker, it can be installed in the command field by `apt install ...` or `python -m pip install ...`.

 It's better to check with administrator of the OpenPAI cluster, since there may be suggested approaches and examples already.